TCD-Ultramicroscopy/STEM_tools/abTEM_simulations/readme.md

 Trigonal symmentry has not been assessed yet; looking forward to hear any feedback on that!

 Known issues and TODO:
+ - move most variables to JSON
+ - output file names to reflect was it uvw or hkl
  - first frame is simulated separately from frozen phonons, and this simulation is just repeated later on. maybe add a flag?
  - dry\_run should be implemented as a flag in a full_run
  - separated lib file to be created
  - gaussian blur is not handling borders correctly
  - BF images to be confirmed
- - in-plane rotation to add 'this hkl up' functionality
+ - for the in-plane rotation to add 'this hkl up' functionality
  - check imported libraries

 Acknowledgements: